JSorngard/lambert_w/README.md

 degree polynomials in the rational functions compared to the one with only 24 bits, and thus more of the multiplications and additions by constants.

-This crate can also evaluate the approximation with 24 bits of accuracy on 32 bit floats, even though it is defined on 64 bit floats in the paper.
+This crate can also evaluate the approximation with 24 bits of accuracy on 32-bit floats, even though it is defined on 64-bit floats in the paper.
 This may result in a reduction in the accuracy to less than 24 bits, but this reduction has not been quantified by the author of this crate.